 Advice and guidance on the health needs of migrant patients for healthcare practitioners.

-Human trafficking involves the recruitment or movement of people, by the use of threat, force, fraud, or the abuse of vulnerability, for exploitation.
+Human trafficking involves the recruitment or movement of people for exploitation by the use of threat, force, fraud, or the abuse of vulnerability.

 Trafficking is a crime that can occur across international borders or within a country.
 It often crosses multiple geographic and legal boundaries.

 Men, women and children may be trafficked for various purposes, including labour sectors (for example, agriculture, food processing, manufacturing, services), domestic servitude, forced begging and petty theft and sexual exploitation.